Planning Tool · Not a Proposal

 Show all figures in

 Indicative conversion at static rates.
-Anthropic still bills licensing in USD; Kowalah services are quoted and invoiced in GBP.
+AI platform licensing is typically billed in USD; professional services are most often quoted in the local currency of your delivery partner.

 Four budget lines make up a complete AI programme.
 The sections below break each one down in detail — this card gives you the full picture at a glance.